Thursday, 17 July 2014

 ||Networking coffee break

-The audience sets the agenda: Pick the investment destinations you want to hear
+The audience sets the agenda: The investment destinations you want to hear

-Attendees will have a chance one month in advance to select the countries they want to have on the agenda in this session.
-When the votes have been counted, AVCJ will select three country experts to deliver a 10-minute pitch and field questions before each member of the audience votes on the pitch that would win their investment.
-There can be only three destinations in contention on the day, so cast your vote via e-mail and set the agenda.
+Attendees had the chance to select the countries they want to have on the agenda in this session.
+When the votes had been counted, country experts from Myanmar, Philippines and Vietnam were selected by the audience to deliver a 10-minute pitch and field questions on their destination of choice before each member of the audience votes on the pitch that would win their investment.

 ||Close of conference day 1